310mc/https-310mc.github.io-tl/source/_posts/climax/anxiety_and_silence.md

 As for the changes — Unlike Chocolat Fes, the sweets for the customers in the Repayment Festival are not made by idols, but by the suppliers instead…

 Well, that makes sense.
-We had more customers than expected at the Chocolat Fes, so we were all too busy making sweets~
+We had more customers than expected at Chocolat Fes, so we were all too busy making sweets~

 So that is why some areas have been revised, in order to tackle those problems better this time.
 {% endbubble %}